Chris Back: Early life and education

 Back was born in Perth and was educated at Aquinas College, Perth.

 In 1971, he graduated from the University of Queensland and was then posted to Merredin as a Veterinary Officer in 1972.
 He served there until being transferred to Moora in 1974.
 In the middle of that year, Back resigned and went into racehorse practice in Caulfield, Victoria.

 Back lectured in Animal Science and Production at Curtin University (Muresk Institute) from 1975 to 1988.
 During this period, he also spent time at the University of California in 1980 and 1984, working in the Department of Equine Reproduction.
 At Muresk, Back developed Australia’s first tertiary course in Equine Management in 1977.
 Graduates were then able to find a range of employment internationally because of this.

 In a change of career direction, he was then appointed as the first CEO of the Rottnest Island Authority and served for seven years in the mid-1990s.
 Back was then CEO of the WA Bush Fires Board.
 In this role, Back introduced water bombing aircraft and updated volunteer equipment.
 He received the Prime Minister's Gold Award for technological achievement recognising the work undertaken in using satellites to track wildfires in remote locations.
-Back then moved to Tasmania and purchased the wholesale and retail businesses of the Shell Company, which was his introduction to the Oil and Gas industry.
+Back then moved to Tasmania and purchased the wholesale and retail businesses of Shell, which was his introduction to the Oil and Gas industry.
 He continued to work in Australia, South East Asia, India and the Middle East servicing oil majors and military clients and subsequently assisting in the establishment of a multi-national oil and gas services company until 2008.

 In 2012, he was awarded the Kendall Prize by the Australian Veterinary Association for his service to the profession in Australia.